Stop Email Spam With Obscure.js (Hide Your Email Address From Spammers)

 It’s document.write.

-And since, it’s a common solution still offered today, I didn’t have much options.
+And since it’s a common solution still offered today, I didn’t have many options.

 So, I wrote a plugin…